 It’s hard to adequately show just how long they’ve been stuck in that inferno of a car, but director Lewis Teague does a pretty good job with camerawork alone (that dizzying, spinning shot), and Wallace and six year old Pintauro are never less than extraordinary in their distress.
 One might wonder whether this hellish scenario comes about because Donna is being punished for her transgressions, or whether the real monster here is not Cujo but Steve Kemp (Christopher Stone), who was subtly pushing boundaries right from his first scene.
 Because Cujo, like many a good horror story or fairytale, can be enjoyed on more than one level.

-Cujo is available now on special Limited Edition two-disc Blu-ray.
+Cujo is available now on special Limited Edition two-disc Blu-ray from Eureka Entertainment.